aceisScope/GCP_DE_Notes/README.md

 Advanced Features:

 -   Requester Pays: you can enable requester of resources for pay for transfer.
--   Parallel uploads of composite objects
+-   **Parallel uploads** of composite objects, e.g. large media files
 -   Integrity checking: MD5 hash
 -   Transcoding: gzip